Category Archives: News Frying Oil

 When to Change the Oil

 This decision should be based on the quality of the food being fried.
-Waiting too long is a risk because the food being produced could be poor quality which would cost the restaurant customers and ultimately, money.
+Waiting too long is a risk.
+The food being produced could be poor quality which would cost the restaurant customers and ultimately, money.
 However, changing the oil too early could be a waste and cause the restaurant to lose money.
 Look for these factors to know when you should change the oil.

 If the fryer is used regularly, the oil may need changed up to twice a week.
 However, if the fryer is used less often then the oil may only need changed every few weeks.
 If a foodservice operator is unsure about when to change the oil in a fryer, we recommend checking the color and taste of the food and make sure there is no smell of burning as well.
 As the fryer is used, the cadence of oil changes will become clearer.